 As we got back close to Lünersee we saw the prettiest Zottige Gemswurz, (Doronicum cursii, Austrian leopard’s bane) that we ever saw.
 I happen to remember that in the southeast corner of Lünersee where we once rested after a long walk, we saw the most gorgeous mass of Zottige Gemswurz.
 They always made us think of Arnika, but this medicinal flower is quite rare and it always seems to look as if a petal or two are ready to fall off.

 After this adventure we began to consider ourselves as seasoned Bergwanderer..
 It was our sixth summer in Brand and Haus Kella-Egg and we had learned a lot of flower names, from various kinds of gentians to Alpenrosen and Silberwurz.
 Just a walk around Lünersee offers you an amazing number of different gorgeous flowers, from a wide variety of bluebells to Alpenrosen and different kinds of violets.

-The following year, 1986 we felt ready to take on the mighty Schesaplana, approximately 3000 m. and so a change of altitude of 1000 m.from Lünersee.
-It was exactly September 11 (odd coincidence) and we had been very busy that year with the move from Paris and with our visit to Sachseln and Zermatt, invited by John’s parents.
+The following year, in 1986 we felt ready to take on the mighty Schesaplana, approximately 3000 m. and so a change of altitude of 1000 m.from Lünersee.
+It was exactly September 11 (odd coincidence) and we had been very busy that year with the move from Paris and with our visit to Sachseln and Zermatt, invited by John’s super-generous parents.

 We started out early and took the first Bahn up to Lünersee.
 When we got to Totalphütte there was not a soul at the tables outside.
 The beginning was like a little piece of Südwandsteig, but we soon turned right and went on up and up.
 At the outset we did not have the impression that Schesaplana was going to be covered in clouds, but as we kept climbing it got cloudier and cloudier.
 It did not matter too much though.
-It was the climb that was fun.
+It was the climb itself that was fun.

 On our way back down, just as we got back onto the path that goes around Lünersee we saw these incredibly wonderful purple gentians (below).
 The real name is Feld-Kleinenzian.